Understanding Your Pathology Report: Lung Cancer

 When you breathe in, air enters through your mouth or nose and goes into your lungs through the trachea (windpipe).
 The trachea divides into 2 tubes called the bronchi (singular, bronchus), which divide into smaller branches called bronchioles.
 At the end of the bronchioles are tiny air sacs known as alveoli or acini.

 Many tiny blood vessels run through the alveoli.
-They allow oxygen from the air that you breathe in to be absorbed into your blood and pass carbon dioxide from the body into the alveoli.
+They absorb oxygen from the inhaled air into your blood and pass carbon dioxide from the body into the alveoli.
 This is expelled from the body when you breathe out.
 Taking in oxygen and getting rid of carbon dioxide are your lungs' main functions.

 What is carcinoma?